-Your other options, which are not currently available in this practice, are air-abrasion technology or hard-tissue laser.
-These are not available in our office because, after careful research at this point in time, there is not significant time savings for the patient to warrant the capital investment required.
-We feel dental patients don’t want to be in the office any longer than is absolutely necessary, so we are able to perform these services in less elapsed time with conventional means at this moment.
+Your other options, which are not currently available in this dental office, are air-abrasion technology or hard-tissue lasers.
+These are not available in our dental office because, after careful research at this point in time, there is not significant time savings for the patient to warrant the capital investment required.
+We feel dental patients don’t want to be in the dental office any longer than is absolutely necessary, so we are able to perform these services in less elapsed time with conventional means at this moment.

 How do I know when it is time for a checkup?

 Most adults require bi-annual to quarterly visits to maintain optimum periodontal health and longevity.
 We tailor our re-care visits to your unique conditions.

 Do I have to floss every day?
 Is it really important?

 You don’t have to floss all your teeth, just the ones you want to keep!